Grow your email list

 When you finish stylizing your popup, click Next → in the top right corner to move to the following step: Targeting.

-Premade templates come with default targeting settings.
+Each premade template includes default targeting settings, which you can tweak to better suit your audience's behavior and preferences.
 For example, the template we’ve picked is designed to pop up 3 seconds after a visitor lands on the website, regardless of the page:

 If you want to change that, feel free to click around and choose different settings.
 For instance, you can display your newsletter signup form to visitors from certain locations, create different forms for different pages on your website, or use a more complex approach and trigger the form with a button click.